 Special Rules Pertaining to Composting: Unacceptable Odors

-(1) The department recognizes that the microbial metabolic activity in compost piles and anaerobic digestion operations causes odors, and that composting facilities cannot completely eliminate all odors.
+(1) The department recognizes that the microbial metabolic activity in composting piles and anaerobic digestion operations causes odors, and that composting facilities cannot completely eliminate all odors.
 All composting facilities must be designed, constructed, and operated in manner that, to the greatest extent practicable consistent with proper facility design and operation, controls and minimizes odors that are likely to cause adverse impacts outside the boundaries of the facility.

 (2) The department may require a facility to prepare an Odor Minimization Plan under section (5) of this rule, and may further require the facility to modify operations and otherwise implement all reasonable and practicable measures determined necessary by the department to control and minimize adverse impacts of odors outside the boundaries of the facility.
 In deciding whether to require an Odor Management Plan, the department will consider the frequency, duration, strength and intensity of odors; the number and frequency of complaints; and the number of people impacted.